 Elephant in Korean

 National Animal of South Korea

-The national bird of South Korea is the 까치 (kkaji), Asian magpie.
+The Korean national bird is the Asian magpie.
+This bird is called 까치 (kkaji) in Korean.

 Korean Sample Sentences

 We didn’t forget the simple Korean sentences to help you start some conversations!
 These are in standard Korean and are considered polite, you can use them in most situations.

 제일 좋아하는 동물은 뭐예요? (jeil joahaneun dongmureun mwoyeyo?)

 내 제일 좋아하는 동물은 판다야. (nae jeil joahaneun dongmureun pandaya.)

 My favorite animal is panda.